BaconBravo/Wowza-Learning-Terms-and-Policies/Privacy Policy.md

 *Last updated: March 14, 2021*

 Wowza Learning Inc. is dedicated to elevating the the classroom setting by building tools that help teachers and students engage with curriculum in a fun, digital, and team-oriented format.
-This Privacy Notice is meant to help you understand how we collect and use the personal information you provide on our website, [www.wowzalearning.com](https://wowzalearning.com/).
+This Privacy Notice is meant to help you understand how we collect and use the personal information you provide on our websites, [wowzalearning.com](https://wowzalearning.com/) and [play.wowzalearning.com](https://wowzalearning.com/).
 This notice explains:

 - The information we collect and where we collect it from
 - The ways we use your information